Mejuri raises $23M Series B to serve women buying jewelry for themselves – TechCrunch

 It’s the latest instance of startups drawing investor interest with their direct-to-customer retail model.
 Based in Toronto and Buenos Aires, four-year-old Mejuri designs, makes and sells jewelry directly to women online and through offline showrooms, bypassing middle-person costs.
 Besides striving for reasonable prices, Mejuri also wants to upend an entrenched practice in its industry.

 Traditional jewelry, the startup points out, targets men for gifting and makes higher markups acceptable.
-With its D2C play, Mejuri believes it’s putting the purchasing decision back to women; indeed, it found out 75 percent of its customers are buying for themselves.
-Its team of 120 employees is constantly on the watch for trends and consumer feedback, a strategy made possible by its online presence of over 422,000 Instagram followers.
-Instead of releasing large batches of seasonal pieces, Mejuri adapts the so-called “drop” model that introduces only a small quantity of products each week, which allows it to timely translates customer sentiments into designs.
+With its D2C play, Mejuri believes it’s putting the purchasing decision back with women; indeed, it found 75 percent of its customers are buying for themselves.
+Its team of 120 employees is constantly on the watch for trends and consumer feedback, a strategy made possible by its online presence of more than 422,000 Instagram followers.
+Instead of releasing large batches of seasonal pieces, Mejuri adapts the so-called “drop” model that introduces only a small quantity of products each week, which allows it to timely translate customer sentiments into designs.

 Another enabling factor is the company’s female-led team: 80 percent of the staff are women, headed by founder Noura Sakkijha, a third-generation jeweler and a former industrial engineer who scored the company’s latest capital when she was seven months pregnant with two twins.